Zohobooks API Integration Guide (In-Depth)

 Passthrough Request POST /passthrough Forwards a request to Zoho Books’ native API (using the app’s base URL and path).

-Fetch Invoices GET /accounting/invoices Retrieves invoices via unified API – returns paginated list with fields like ID, number, customer, amount, status, due date, etc.
+Fetch Invoices GET /accounting/invoices Retrieves invoices via unified API — returns a paginated list with fields like ID, number, customer, amount, status, due date, etc.

-Fetch Contacts GET /accounting/contacts Retrieves contacts (customers/vendors) via unified API – returns list with details like ID, name, type, email, phone, address, etc.
+Fetch Contacts GET /accounting/contacts Retrieves contacts (customers/vendors) via unified API — returns a list with details like ID, name, type, email, phone, address, etc.

 Create Invoice POST /accounting/invoices Creates a new invoice record in Zoho Books via the unified API (sending invoice data to Zoho).

-Create Expense/Bill POST /accounting/expenses Logs a new expense or vendor bill in Zoho Books via the unified API (fields like ID, amount, date, status, etc).
+Create Expense / Bill POST /accounting/expenses Logs a new expense or vendor bill in Zoho Books via the unified API (fields like ID, amount, date, status, etc.).

 Troubleshooting